kostasandro/Let-t-Learn-Java/README.md

 ## Let's Learn Java

-This is and PHP application for learning Java programming language.
+This is a PHP application for learning Java programming language.
 ## Files
 In folder letsLearnJava you can find the code of the application. you will need an wamp server in order to run application locally.